-Welcome to the Thames River Heritage Park – a new kind of state park.
+Welcome to Thames River Heritage Park – a new kind of state park.
 One without boundaries.
-The Thames River Heritage Park is a collection of almost 20 national and historic sites along the shores of the Thames River – linked by a water taxi – that tell the stories that shaped our nation over the past 400 years.
+Thames River Heritage Park is a collection of over 20 national and historic sites along the shores of the Thames River – linked by a water taxi – that tell the stories that shaped our nation.

 The Park is a unique collaboration between three municipalities working together to create a rich and diverse visitor experience across their cities and towns and across the river.